ShadowLp174/poll-bot/README.md

 7. After it finished run `node .` - The bot should be online now!
 8. You're done!

+If you need a permanent free hosting service and you know how to work with Linux, try [wyld.ml](https://wyld.ml).
+A hosting platform, where you get small virtual linux machines for your bot, running 24/7 for free.

 ### Setting GuildID

 * First you need to get the ID of your server because only this way the slash-commands can be registered instantly.